-In this highly competitive job market, resumes that catch the reader’s eye get read.
+In a highly competitive job market, resumes that catch the reader’s eye get read.
 Recognizing this need, many applicants develop a gimmick resume and/or one printed on colored paper.
-However, what makes a resume stand out is the content, not fancy extras.
-Besides, colored paper and colored inks don’t fax on copy well at all.
+However, what makes a resume stand out is the content—not fancy extras.

 Do remember to use your spell check feature and do remember to have someone other than yourself proofread your resume to make sure it reads well.

 Do use clear and concise language.
 Use simple and easy-to-understand language to make sure your resume is readable and easy to comprehend for hiring managers.

 Don’t use too many colors or quirky graphics.
 Keep your resume style conservative and professional.

 Don’t use slang or jargon that may not be understood by the hiring manager.

 Don’t skip a job, even if it was for a short time, to make your resume look better.
 During a comprehensive background check, it will undoubtedly show up.
 When it does, it will likely prompt the hiring authority to question the validity of your entire resume.

 Don’t lie on your resume, as it can damage your credibility and reputation.

 Don’t use personal pronouns like "I" or "me" in your resume.
 Instead, say, "Responsible for the..." .